cloudquery/cloudquery/plugins/destination/mongodb/README.md

-# CloudQuery BigQuery Destination Plugin
+# CloudQuery MongoDB Destination Plugin

-This destination plugin lets you sync data from any CloudQuery source to a BigQuery database.
+This destination plugin lets you sync data from any CloudQuery source to a MongoDB database.

 ## Links